bakks/butterfish/README.md

                                  more verbosity, e.g. -vv.
   -V, --version                  Print version information and exit.

-  -m, --model="gpt-5.4"    GPT model to use for the prompt.
+  -m, --model="gpt-5.5"            LLM to use for the prompt.
-  -r, --reasoning-effort="medium"
+  -r, --reasoning-effort="high"
                                  Reasoning effort for the prompt request.
                                  Automatically disabled for models that don't
                                  support reasoning.